Films in English in Mallorca from Friday

 Films at CineCiutat in Palma

-Cineciutat is having special events this week with several films being screened in English with Spanish or Catalan subtitles.
+Cineciutat is having special events this week with several films being screened in several languages including English.
 Below is the listing of the films.
 For further information on the films click here.

 No comments